MengLungLee/Kaggle_HousePrice/README.md

 ### Exploratory Data Analysis
 At first, I checked all features and then considered the Sale Price of house that would be related to the houses' age.
 Thus, I created a new feature, House_ages, through 'year sold' deducting 'year built' and group it.
+As my expectations, houses' age would affect the Sale Price.

 <img src="https://github.com/MengLungLee/Kaggle_HousePrice/blob/master/EDA_screenshot/house_ages.png" width="300" height="200">